orsonmmz/vcdiff/README.md

 #### What is the difference between 'state comparison' and 'transition comparison'?
 The first method compares exclusively variable states at a certain moment, the latter checks if the same transitions occur as well.
-The ransition comparison method shows more differences and is used by default.
+The transition comparison method shows more differences and is used by default.

 Consider an example: